-Tulsi Vivah - Sunday 22nd November
+Tulsi Vivah - Saturday 4th November old

 The auspicious wedding of Lalji Maharaj to Tulsibai will be celebrated on Sunday 22nd November with great joy and festivity.

 When Bhagwan Narayan wakes from His Yognindra, the Devtas gather to greet Bhagwan and enjoy in the merriment by lighting lamps for five days.
 Just as we mortals celebrate the festival of lights as Diwali, this festival is called DevDiwali.
 On the culmination of Dev Diwali, Bhagwan Shree Vishnu marries Vrinda (Tulsi) on Kartik Sud Purnima.
 This is called Tulsi Vivah.
 Wise people refrain from undertaking marriages during Chaturmaas and wait once Bhagwan's marriage is concluded before embarking on their own weddings.